douglasqian/ethdenver2022/README.md

 ## Getting started

-Run `npm install` to install node modules and dependencies Run `npm start` to initialize web app locally
+1. Run `npm install` to install node modules and dependencies.

+2. Run `npm start` to initialize web app locally

-Smart contract addresses should be deployed and tracked in .env files
+* Smart contract addresses should be deployed and tracked in .env files

 ## Useful NPM commands